Updated: June 2021

 6. Take Care of your Battery: See maintenance tips below.

-7. Turn off when not using: Especially important if you are carrying the battery in a bag or in your pocket, as sitting on it can cause the ecigarette to fizzle away.
-This not only drains your battery but it could also ruin your coil.
+7. Turn off when not using: This is especially important if you are carrying the battery in a bag or in your pocket, as pressure can cause device to vape.
+This not only drains your battery but could also ruin your coil.

 8. Keep out of high temperatures and direct sunlight.
-If your battery gets too hot this can contribute to wear and tear, thereby reducing the lifespan.
+If your battery gets too hot this can contribute to wear and tear.

-9. Use a case to protect your battery: Batteries can get banged around and pick up fluff in pockets.
+9. Use a case to protect your battery: Batteries can get banged around and pick up fluff and dust in pockets.
 For the best possible care, carry your battery in an vape case.
-You can see examples of carry cases here for manual batteries on our e-cig accessories page.
+You can see examples of carry cases here for manual batteries on our accessories page.
 If you’re carrying a separate battery for a mod, it’s very important to keep it in a plastic case so it doesn’t touch something metallic in your pocket and cause a short.

 Lithium ion batteries are highly effective at producing power despite their small size.Unfortunately, the properties and chemicals used in a Lithium ion battery also mean that any lithium ion battery has the potential to explode.

-Contained within a lithium batteries are lithium, sodium, potassium and other highly flammable and volatile elements.
+Lithium batteries contain lithium, sodium, potassium and other highly flammable and volatile elements.
 If you tossed these into water on their own you would get an explosion.
 When a cell does overheat, it can lead to a chain reaction which can cause either battery swelling or explosions.